-Repricing lag risk' The risk that when underlying interest rates change it can take a number of months to change the customer rate e.g. should rates decrease then we would need to let our variable savings rate customers know that we would be decreasing their savings rates.
-This could result in a loss of income as this may take several months whereas the "funding/investment" benefit reduces immediately.
+'Repricing lag risk' The risk that when underlying interest rates change it can take a number of months to change the customer rate e.g. should rates decrease then we would need to let our variable savings rate customers know that we would be decreasing their savings rates.
+This could result in a loss of income as it may take several months, whereas the "funding/investment" benefit reduces immediately.

-'Repurchase agreement (repo)' / 'reverse repurchase agreement (reverse repo)' Arrangements that allow counterparties to use financial securities as collateral for an interest bearing cash loan.
+'Repurchase agreement (Repo)' / 'Reverse repurchase agreement (Reverse repo)' Arrangements that allow counterparties to use financial securities as collateral for an interest bearing cash loan.
 The borrower agrees to sell a security to the lender subject to a commitment to repurchase the asset at a specified price on a given date.
-For the party selling the security (and agreeing to repurchase it in the future) it is a repurchase agreement or repo; for the counterparty to the transaction (buying the security and agreeing to sell in the future) it is a reverse repurchase agreement or reverse repo.
+For the party selling the security (and agreeing to repurchase it in the future) it is a Repurchase agreement or Repo; for the counterparty to the transaction (buying the security and agreeing to sell in the future) it is a Reverse repurchase agreement or Reverse repurchase agreement or Reverse repurchase agreement or Reverse repurchase agreement or Reverse repo.

-'Re-securitisations' The repackaging of securitised products into securities.
+'Re-securitisations' The repackaging of Securitised Products into securities.
 The resulting securities are therefore securitisation positions where the underlying assets are also predominantly securitisation positions.